Updated 31 May 2022

 If you can spot a young business with a huge amount of potential, it can result in a really lucrative acquisition.
 Some of the most successful acquisitions involve a large company acquiring a startup business and helping it grow and develop.
 This can be a winning strategy, as long as the target company can keep the magic alive.

-So you’ve decided to make an acquisition, then start looking around at the companies that are available.
-Right?
+So you’ve decided to make an acquisition.
+Do you start by looking around at the companies that are available?

 Wrong!
 That’s a reactive approach.
-Taking this approach means you’ll only find a limited range of opportunities that might not be the best fit for your long-term business goals.
-Opinions differ on the best way to acquire a business, but broadly speaking the key steps are:
+Doing it that way would mean you only find a limited range of opportunities that might not be the best fit for your long-term business goals.
+Broadly speaking, the correct approach looks more like this:

 Pick a team.
 Within your company you should have a working group with representatives from each area of the business.
 They need to be able to work together and communicate clearly from the off.